meoflaxz/lun0-ap1/README.md

 Before running this application, you need to have:

 1. Go installed on your system
-2. A Luno account with API credentials
+2. A Luno account with API credentials.
+[Setup here](https://www.luno.com/wallet/security/api_keys)
 3. A Google Cloud Project with the Google Sheets API enabled
 4. A service account with appropriate permissions for Google Sheets